rcdesignbureau/rcdb-docs/docs/source/install_guide.rst

 Step 1
 ^^^^^^
+To mount the Webcams, start by unscrewing the M3x10 from the center hole of the shock towers from the body mounts.
-Get the two camera mounts (shown below), and mount the bottom pieces to the center hole of the front and rear shock towers, as shown in the image below:
+Get the two camera mounts (shown below) and press them in so that they align with the center hole of the front and rear shock towers, as shown in the image below:

 .. note::
     Make sure to make the protrusions with the teeth face outward, i.e., away from the middle of the car.

 Insert Image

-|
+Replace the M3x10 that was unscrewed previously; make sure to go through the 3d printed part with the head of the screw facing away from the center of the car.
+The M3X10 will not ne long enough to fill the end of its threads as it once did.
+This is normal and will have no effect on the performance of the car.
+If the length of the screw is concerning, feel free to replace it with a screw no larger than M3X12 that shares the same thread pitch as the original M3x10.

 Step 2
 ^^^^^^
 Disassemble your two webcams as shown in `this guide <https://www.youtube.com/watch?v=q0wWCd5nmfU>`_, following it until the mount removal at the 6-minute mark.
 Afterward, slide the upper half of the camera mount into the webcam, aligning it with the holes on the sides of the camera sensor, as shown in the picture below.
+Finally replace the screws and reassemble the camera.

 Insert Image